SiliconLabs/peripheral_examples/series2/acmp/acmp_interrupt/readme.txt

 13. Connect an external supply to ACMP pos input GPIO (with voltage <= IOVDD 3.3V)
 14. Repeat steps 7 thru 12, but instead of using PB1, vary the external supply voltage above and below 1.25V

+How To Test (EFR32xG27):
+1. Open Simplicity Studio and update the kit's firmware from the Simplicity Launcher (if necessary).
+2. Build the example project and download it to the target system.
+3. LED0 is on by default.
+Press and hold button PB1; LED0 will turn off.
+4. When button PB1 is released; LED0 will turn on.

 How To Test (all other devices):
 1. Open Simplicity Studio and update the kit's firmware from the Simplicity Launcher (if necessary).
 2. Build the example project and download it to the target system.